Madarauchiha195/interview-drills/README.md

 # Interview Drills - Full Stack Application

 A comprehensive interview preparation platform with authentication, drill management, and performance tracking.
+This application helps users practice interview questions, track their progress, and improve their skills over time.

 ## 🏗️ Architecture